 The ESO’s office bearers have always carried out their duties free of charge and it is accepted that no fee can be paid to members for work carried out on behalf of the society.
 At the hub of the society’s work has always been a hard-working Secretary, on whose work much depends.
 It might not be invidious to single out former Secretaries, James McGillivray (1937-1952) and Douglas Smart (1968-1980), to whose unbounded enthusiasm the society owes a great deal.
 Many a treasurer has also contributed hundreds of work-hours to keeping the society’s assets in order, all without remuneration.

-Membership has risen gradually from about 60 in 1913 to a peak of over 250 in the early 1980s and some 220 at present.
+Membership has risen gradually from about 60 in 1913 to a peak of over 250 in the early 1980s and just over 200 at present.
 In many respects it is one of the most active of the musical societies which exist in Scotland at the present time.